billydolan/Simulink-Example-Problems/README.md

-# RLC-3rd-Order-Simulink-Example
+# Simulink-Example-Problems

-An example problem of solving a third order equation in Simulink and Matlab for practice.
+Example Equations and Problems solved in Matlab/Simulink for practice/studying/learning.